 Two factors affect the communication habits of Millennials: social media and smartphones.
 When seemingly immediate communication can take place via typing onto a social media site or onto a cellphone in the form of texting, Millennials are going to choose that option.
 Advisors need to be ready to accept and respond to those types of communiques.

-According to Spectrem’s new study Communicating with Providers and Advisors, almost 30 percent of Millennials and even 10 percent of Gen X investors have communicated with their financial advisor through Facebook.
+According to Spectrem’s new study Advisor Communication, almost 30 percent of Millennials and even 10 percent of Gen X investors have communicated with their financial advisor through Facebook.
 That probably means the investor has commented on a post the advisor placed on Facebook, which is an indication that the communication started with the advisor.
 Since communication between advisor and investor is considered desirable, advisors should note that there is an advantage to starting a conversation through social media.

 Fourteen percent of Millennials have also communicated with their advisor through Twitter which is actually a more conversational social media website than Facebook is.
 The use of Twitter for conversations with advisors drops to almost zero when considering the Gen X generation or older investors.

 Millennials are also the most likely to communicate with their advisor via text, although the interest in such form of communication is not overwhelming.
 Asked to place their interest on a 0-to-100 scale, Millennials placed their average rating at 43.40, close to 10 points higher than scores from Gen X investors and Baby Boomers.
 Overall, the interest was at 32.02, which is a poor to middling rating.

 Millennials are also willing (to a degree) to communicate with advisors through video-chat services like FaceTime or Skype.
 Their rating for such an opportunity was at 35.47, a notch higher than the overall view of texting among all investors.